UK Salary Percentile Calculator 2026/27

 It's individual income, not household.
 A couple each earning £40,000 are both sitting around the 65th–70th percentile individually, even though their household brings in £80,000.
 UK tax is applied to individuals, not households, so an individual benchmark is the right one for most PAYE and self-assessment questions.

 It's before tax, not take-home.
 The thresholds are gross annual pay.
 Because the UK's marginal rates rise with income, higher percentiles lose a bigger share to HMRC.
-Someone at the top 1% threshold (£207,000) keeps roughly 60% after Income Tax and NI; someone at the median (£29,700) keeps closer to 82%.
+Someone at the top 1% threshold (£207,000) keeps roughly 60% after Income Tax and NI; someone at the median (£29,700) keeps about 84% before pension or student loan deductions.
 Use the calculator output for the take-home number.

 It's taxpayers only.
 HMRC's percentile tables exclude people with no Income Tax liability.
 That's why the HMRC median here (£29,700) looks different from the ONS ASHE figure many people know — ASHE's 2025 full-time median was around £39,000, but that sample is full-time employees only.
 Neither number is wrong; they answer different questions.
 This page uses the HMRC series because it maps directly to the tax bands that determine take-home pay.